Introduction

 • under physiological conditions, aliasing does not occur in arteries (unless the Nyquist limit is reached)

-• aliasing (visible in color Doppler, not power Doppler!) appears as red to blue hues (may mimick flow in the opposite direction), not separated by a black region of no flow.
+• aliasing (visible in color Doppler, not power Doppler!) appears as red to blue hues (may mimic flow in the opposite direction), not separated by a black region of no flow.
 The artifact disappears if the velocity scale is increased above the peak flow velocity Ultrasound artifacts - aliasing

 • advantages: